yereverluvinunclebert/yereverluvinunclebert/README.md

 ![vb6-logo-350](https://github.com/yereverluvinunclebert/yereverluvinunclebert/assets/2788342/84a12939-eec1-4605-bec6-742f26ec5958)

+Why I still code in some supposedly obsolete environments?
+Well, I coded my first desktop widgets in javascript but the most popular engine, Konfabulator, was deprecated by Yahoo in their process of going bust.
+They bought Konfabulator when they were rich but disposed of it when they were not.
+I then continued to create widgets for the Xwidget engine and that soon died too.
+Coding for a dying environment is a bit depressing... so I moved back to VB6, a skillset still retained from the late 1990s/early 2000s.

-Why I am still persisting with VB6?
-Well, VB6 code has an amazing future with a brand new 64 bit, modern-language improvement upgrade on the way in the form of Wayne Phillip's 100% VB6 compatible TWINBASIC coupled with support for transparent PNG widgets via Olaf Schmidt's Rich Client Cairo graphics framework.
-I can create graphically advanced programs and the future for my code is secure.
+Why I am still persisting with VB6 when some think it is a dead language?
+Well, it was dead but now VB6 code has an amazing future with a brand new 64 bit, modern-language improvement upgrade on the way, in the form of Wayne Phillip's 100% VB6 compatible TWINBASIC coupled with support for transparent PNG widgets via Olaf Schmidt's Rich Client Cairo graphics framework.
+I can now create graphically advanced programs and the future for my code is secure.

 Some of my projects: